How often do you use Facebook, Instagram, Twitter, or LinkedIn?

 After analyzing your top performing posts, you can optimize your strategy by creating more posts like them.
 Over time, you can fine-tune your social media marketing strategy to help you grow your practice with new patients more effectively.

 Social media networks are popular and used daily by millions of Canadians.
-As a result, it’s one of the best online sources to attract new patients to your business website and clinic.
+As a result, it’s one of the best online sources to attract new patients to your business website and clinic in Edmonton.